Esri/arcade-expressions/any/barcode-gas/barcode-gas-productiondate.md

 # Return production date from barcode

-This example shows how to extract the component material for a given gas distribution components encoded using the [ASTM F2897 standard](https://www.astm.org/Standards/F2897.htm).
+This example shows how to extract the component material for given gas distribution components encoded using the [ASTM F2897 standard](https://www.astm.org/Standards/F2897.htm).
 This specification defines requirements for the data used in the tracking and traceability base-62 encoding system and the format of the resultant code to characterize various components used in fuel gas piping systems.

 ## Use cases

 In this example we are highlighting how to efficiently display the manufacturer production date for a natural gas component from a barcode captured in the field.
 In the example below we are extracting the component manufacture date from the barcode string.

-In this example we are highlighting how to efficiently display the production date for a natural gas component from a barcode captured in the field.
-The component production date is extracted and decoded from the barcode string and returns the full material name.

 ## Workflow